Glitchyi/CBSExIntel-AI/README.md

 ## **A simple NLP based Keyword Finder to improve your search results on a search engine.**

 This is an NLP program that uses **a `tf-idf` vectorisor**  will help you to find the keywords to use in you searches to get better results.

+---
+The following methods/techniques are used in this project:

+- Webscraping using requests

+- Testing the keywords using `Selenium`